 Forecasts for tropical storms and hurricanes indicate 2020 will be an above average year for both number a strength of hurricanes.
 The chart below from the NOAA gives a probability of what the hurricane season will hold.

-The chart above provides a visual comparison of the average hurricane year, vs. 2017 (a severe hurricane year), vs. the mid-point of the forecast for 2020.
+The chart above provides a visual comparison of the average number of hurricanes per year, vs. 2017 and 2020 (both severe hurricane years), vs. the mid-point of the forecast for 2021.
 The data points above are based on NOAA data.
-The chart shows 2020 is expected to have a significant amount of hurricane activity between the average and 2017.
+The chart shows 2021 is expected to have a level of hurricane activity between the average and 2017.

 The Certainty About Hurricanes

 It’s difficult to forecast how many hurricanes there will be, or how strong they will be.
 However, hurricanes aren’t entirely unpredictable.
 The certainty about them is that they will be named, and we know their names in advance.
 The NOAA chooses and publishes the names.
 For the 2020 season the names are shown in the table below.